LAB02-Research/HASS.Agent/README.md

 Manage which sensors you want to publish to your Home Assistant instance.
 There are some ready-to-use sensors available, but you can also use your own WMI query.
 *This requires MQTT to be configured*.

+Most sensors are single value, but some are **multi-value sensors**.
+These sensors are configured as one entity, but will create multiple entities in Home Assistant.
+For instance, the `storage` multi-value sensor will create label, total size (MB), available space (MB), used space (MB) and file system entities for all present non-removable disks.
+When adding a new sensor, the information panel on the right will tell you if the selected type is multi-value.

 **Note: WMI can be a pain, and also make sure you don't update your queries too often.
 Keep an eye on your CPU load.**

 #### 4. Commands